 17) Plant a tree

 Arbor Day is a nationally-celebrated observance that encourages tree planting and care.
 It’s celebrated on the last Friday in April.
-This year, celebrate Arbor Day on Friday, April 26, 20131, by planting a tree.
+Celebrate Arbor Day this year on Friday, April 25, 2014, by planting a tree.
 Trees in your backyard and neighborhood can be home to many different types of wildlife.
 Trees can also reduce your heating and cooling costs, help clean the air, add beauty and color and provide shelter from the wind and the sun.
 Tree roots stabilize soil, prevent erosion and improve water quality by slowing and filtering rain water.
 Trees also play an important role in protecting fish habitat by offering shelter under streamside roots and branches and shade from the sun by cooling the water.

 18) Create bird habitat